|Dates / Deadlines:|

 ** Indicates rolling admission application process.
 Students will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

-This International Short Term Study Abroad course is designed to help students develop an understanding of the world’s economies, specifically focusing on the business practices of the renewable energy and green building sectors.
-This 15 day course will be offered through a combination of lectures, interactions, and visits to industry and governmental renewable energy and green building sites in Darmstadt, Germany as well other cities such as Munich, Stuttgart, Frankfort, and Cologne.
+This international short-term study abroad course is designed to help students develop an understanding of the world’s economies, specifically focusing on the business practices of the renewable energy and green building sectors.
+This 15-day course will be offered through a combination of lectures, interactions, and visits to industry and governmental renewable energy and green building sites in Darmstadt, Germany as well other cities throughout the country.
 While in Germany, time will be devoted to activities including industry and government renewable energy and green building site visits, presentations by local professors on topic area, working with local German students on a workshop project and presenting their work to the professors from Darmstadt and Platteville.
 Cultural visits will also be done to introduce the Platteville students to the German culture.
 Participation will be key in the assessment process, along with the submission of a reflective paper summarizing and analyzing the journal students keep while in Darmstadt.

 - Presentations and lectures by local professors from Hochschule Darmstadt University of Applied Sciences

 - Project work with local German students who are studying renewable energy and energy management

 PRE-DEPARTURE: Prior to departing for Germany, students must attend two mandatory pre-departure meetings (date and time TBA).
 At the first meeting students, will get to know each other, cover brief program information, and they will be assigned a research project to be presented at the next pre-departure meeting.

 At the second mandatory pre-departure meeting, the instructor will discuss the German economy, business environment, renewable energy environments; Green building industry, family, and social protocol; dress; instruction on using public transportation, appointment keeping & promptness; and other topics deemed necessary for a successful international experience.
 Participant research topics will also be presented (5-7 minutes each).